What is Tacit Knowledge?

 Can you explain all of the skills necessary to be an effective leader?
 What about the skills needed to create an innovative design?
 There are aspects of these skills that are difficult to articulate or to transfer to others via language.
-This is referred to as implicit or tacit knowledge.
+This hidden knowledge is referred to as implicit or tacit knowledge.

 Tacit knowledge is intangible knowledge acquired from experience and insight.
 You will recognize it in people with competence and expertise.
 Decades ago, Polanyi (1966) explained that people “can know more than they are able to tell.”